fastforwardlabs/blog/content/posts/2020-11-15-representation-learning-101-for-software-engineers.md

 ![](/images/hugo/semanticrepresentation.png)

 ##### Figure 2: a.)
 Default representation of data (e.g. raw pixel values) do not encode semantic meaning b.)
 Features or representations provided by a good DNN model should encode meaning related to the current task (classification in this case).
-Similar data items are _closer_ to each other; the original non-linear problem is now linearly separable, hence easier to solve.
+With this representation, similar data items are _closer_ to each other; the original non-linear problem is now linearly separable, hence easier to solve.

 <div style="border-bottom: 1px dashed grey; background-color:#E5E5E5; padding: 10px; margin-bottom:10px">
 Generally speaking, a good representation is one that makes a subsequent learning task easier.
 The choice of representation will usually depend on the choice of the subsequent learning task.